brianjbeach/blog.brianbeach.com/content/posts/2021-06-03-jmeter-replay-csv/index.md

 **Summary Report** and **View Results Tree** simply export test results in different formats.
 These are optional and cen be eliminate or replaced with another Listener if you prefer.

 Overall this seems to meet my goals.
 It's not perfect -- some queries are delayed a few seconds -- but over the course of a day that should not matter much.
 If you have a better way, please add it in the comments.
-If you would like, you can download [my test plan](redshift-test-plan.jmx).
+If you would like, you can download [my test plan](redshift-test-plan.jmx) or [this version without the plugin](redshift-test-plan-without-plugin.jmx).